hiyukoim/ghost-friendlink-gateway/README.md

 #### Post Access (Ghost slug allowlist)

 Treat each Ghost slug as a room; you decide which guests (referrers) can enter.
-Assign the slug to every guest who should have a key before minting links.
-Guests with zero allowed slugs cannot generate or read any posts.
+The dashboard auto-grants the slug when you mint a link, but you can also use these APIs to pre-provision or script access.
 If you rename the slug in Ghost, reassign that slug (and mint new links) because existing tokens will point to the old URL.

 **List slugs for a referrer**
 ```